 The mission of the Arkansas National Guard Youth ChalleNGe Program is to intervene in and reclaim the lives of 16-18 year-old youths in the state of Arkansas, producing program graduates with the values, life skills, education, and self-discipline necessary to succeed as productive citizens.

 The primary goal of the mentoring component is to assess and match each cadet with an adult within the community in order to develop and sustain their relationship.
 The cadet and family are asked to nominate a volunteer from their community to be the cadet’s mentor.
 This adult acts as a friend, companion, supporter, and role model to the cadet while engaging in activities of mutual interest.
 The mentor reinforces the new skills of the cadets and acts as a catalyst for personal growth and achievement.
 Mentors are asked to help guide and counsel the cadet as he or she begins the transition to employment, higher education, vocational training, military or completing the high school diploma.

 Mentoring is an act of community building.
 Mentors are entrusted with molding a young person into a contributing and productive member of society.
 Mentoring is the process of sharing personal knowledge, experience, and skills with a less experienced youth.
 It is a big but rewarding commitment.
-Mentor will visit their cadets approximately three times while the cadets are in the residential phase.
-During the Post-Residential Phase, mentors must have a minimum of 4 hours of contact per month with his or her cadet.
-Mentors are required to submit monthly reports, providing information on the progress of cadets on the Post-Residential Action Plans (P-RAP).
+Mentors will visit their cadets approximately three times while the cadets are in the residential phase.
+During the Post-Residential Phase, the mentor must have a minimum of 4 hours of contact per month with his or her cadet.
+Mentors are required to submit monthly reports which provide information on the progress of the cadet's Post-Residential Action Plan (P-RAP).
 Mentors and cadets are required to do one service to community project each quarter of the Post-Residential Phase.